j5mclaunch/launcher/README.md

 This does NOT install modifications like OptiFine by default.
 It is only the launcher.
 You need to go to the versions folder and mod your own jars.

+## Building

+You need to download 1.5.2 and 1.6.4 jars and place them into the `libraries` folder in the root of the project due to the shim requiring them.
+The rest of the launcher needs to be built using OpenJDK 8 due to newer versions removing the Java 5 target.
+Building has only been tested in IntelliJ Idea Community 2024 and 2025.

 ## About Java 6